afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L0_introduction_notes.md

 > Computer vision workflows are highly iterative, so it's valuable to track each of your experiment runs.

 > I think you could be a real visionary when it comes to prompting.

+In the first lesson, you'll get an overview of visual prompting for image segmentation, object detection, and diffusion models that you'll use in this course.

 ## References